hannotify/http-how-teenagers-talk-to-their-parents/sections/2-storytelling.md

 They like teenage things, like (slide) skateboarding, (slide) trying out new makeup combinations and (slide) basically not doing anything I ask them!
 Is it just me, or do more parents have this experience?
 Any parents in the room? ✋

-Before we continue, I just want to make clear that I love my kids to bits, okay?
+Before we continue, I just want to make clear that I love my kids to bits, right?
-As a parent I don't think you can resent your kids for acting teenagey.
+As a parent I don't think it's fair to resent your kids for acting, well, teenag-ey.
 Goodness knows I have acted in a similar way in the past.

 So rest assured, I didn't create this talk just to get back at them.
-I created it so you lot can sympathize with me (or laugh at me, whichever you prefer) And to put my kids' teen-like responses to my questions to good use.
+I created it so you lot can sympathize with me (or laugh at me, whichever you prefer) And to put the teen-like responses I get from my kids to good use.
 Let me give a few examples of the conversations I'm talking about.

 ---